tcw79/aae4011-q3-ros-yolo/README.md

 - **Detection results**

   During the sequence, the detector identifies multiple vehicles (cars, buses, and trucks) in front of the camera.
-  Bounding boxes are shown around the vehicles with class labels and confidence scores, and these are visible in the image viewer while the rosbag is playing.
+  This ROS code generates some bounding boxes around the vehicles with class labels and confidence scores.
   A small number of vehicles may occasionally be missed due to distance and small pixels.

 ---